TheMarex/ba-thesis/text/3_pattern.md

 2. Generate a CoM trajectory for prescribed foot trajectories

-The first approach is generally used for implementing pattern generators soley based on the 3D-LIPM model. \todo{citation needed}
+The first approach is generally used for implementing pattern generators soley based on the 3D-LIP model. \cite{kajita20013d}
 The second approach is the more versatile one, since it is easy to incorporate constrains of our environment (e.g. only limited foot holds) in the input of the pattern generator.
 However care must be taken while chosing adequate step width and step length parameters for the foot trajectory, so that they can actually be realized by the robot.

-The pattern generator proposed by Kajita et al. \todo{add citation} based on Preview Control realizes the second approach.
+The pattern generator proposed by Kajita et al. \cite{kajita2003biped} based on Preview Control realizes the second approach.
 We will discuss the theoretical background of this pattern generator here in more detail, since all pattern that we used where generated that way.